Yanachaga–Chemillén National Park: Fauna

-Mammals found in the park include: the capybara, the jaguar, the puma, the white tailed deer, the spectacled bear, the jaguarundi, etc.
+Mammals found in the park include: the capybara, the jaguar, the puma, the white tailed deer, the spectacled bear, the jaguarundi, the ocelot, the lowland paca, the Northern pudu, the common woolly monkey, etc.

+The avifauna constitutes the group with the largest number of reported species, with 527.
+The toucan (Ramphastos ambiguus), the cock-of-the-rock or tunqui (Rupicola peruviana) and the mountain guans stand out.

-The frog Ctenophryne barbatula is known only from the Yanachaga–Chemillén National Park.
+Representative reptiles the cuvier's dwarf caiman, the spectacled caiman, and amphibians like the frog Ctenophryne barbatula is known only from the Yanachaga–Chemillén National Park.